Research Snappy

 Understanding Return On Capital Employed (ROCE)

 ROCE measures the ‘return’ (pre-tax profit) a company generates from capital employed in its business.
 In general, businesses with a higher ROCE are usually better quality.
 In brief, it is a useful tool, but it is not without drawbacks.
-Author Edwin Whiting says to be careful when comparing the ROCE of different businesses, since ‘No two businesses are exactly alike.
+Author Edwin Whiting to be careful when comparing the ROCE of different businesses, since ‘No two businesses are exactly alike.

 How Do You Calculate Return On Capital Employed?